abidueiro/docker-wordpress-alpine/README.md

 Some explanations are welcome:

 * `-d` option start the container as a *daemon*
 * `--name wpmysql` option gives a name to the container.
-It's specially important in our case.
+It's especially important in our case.
 Next, we will link containers and they must be referenced by name
 * `-e MYSQL_ROOT_PASSWORD=s3cr3t!` option defines the root's password of MySql (MariaDB) used to initialize database structure
 * `-e MYSQL_DATABASE=wordpress` option defines the database's name that will be created when the container starts
 * `-e MYSQL_USER=wordpress -e MYSQL_PASSWORD=W0RDPR3SS!` option defines the username with its credentials that will have access to database created